 Since the 1940s, boulders connected to long trails in the dry mud bed of Racetrack Playa in Death Valley National Park have perplexed visitors.
-It appeared that some unseen force was pushing or pulling these “sailing stones,” sometimes many hundreds of feet.
+It appeared that some unseen force was pushing or pulling these Sailing Stones, sometimes many hundreds of feet.
 Even huge boulders that weigh up to six hundred pounds have mysteriously slid across the surface and left trails engraved in the dirt.
 Until recently, nobody had seen or documented the stones moving, and the cause was unknown.
 Of course, this led to some wild speculation.
-However, scientists now have an educated idea about the cause of this intriguing phenomenon.
+However, using high tech methods, scientist have finally solved the mystery of the Sailing Stones.

 Racetrack Playa got its name from what seem like race tracks scattered across the desert floor.
-Often, the tracks run together but not always.
-Interestingly, the sailing stones don’t always follow a predictable path when ice and wind are present.
+Often, the tracks run together.
+Interestingly, the Sailing Stones don’t always follow a predictable path when ice and wind are present.
 Some boulders that are physically near each other may start out sailing in a parallel direction, but then one might stop while the other one continues.
 Conversely, one may turn left or right and continue on in that direction.
 Other stones have reversed course while neighboring boulders have continued on in a straight path.
 Even more intriguing, some stones have completely turned over while continuing to sail across the dry lake bed.

 Theories About the Sailing Stones